The average person sends 13 texts daily, but most people don’t pay attention to whether they’re sending an MMS vs SMS.

 SMS Use Cases for Business

-As a business, you can use SMS to send just about any message that doesn’t have images or videos.
+You can use SMS for business to send just about any message that doesn’t have images or videos.
 Most often, teams use SMS for:

 - Announcements (product, service, or operational)

 SMS is the more popular format to use for most business purposes because it ensures everyone can receive your messages.
 However, it may be less engaging without any visual elements.

 Approximately a decade later, the Multimedia Messaging Service (MMS) was introduced in the early 2000s.
 Built on the same basic technology as SMS, MMS was designed to allow people to send multimedia content—like audio, photos, and videos— as an attachment in their messages.

 Cell phone users most often use MMS messaging to send photos from person to person.
 MMS also allows people to send messages with virtually no length limits.
 While the maximum length of texts depends on the carrier and the receiving device, most carriers support file sizes up to 1MB and some, like Verizon, go up to 3.5MB.